HosamHasanRamadan/github_vault/blogs/choose_right_package/choose_right_package.md

  - Package author engagement
  - Judge package by its past check update history and change logs
  - check flutter gems

-5- Don't plug and play
+5. Test Before Implementation
-Make POC a test app first to test the package  and check if it solves your problem as expected or not.
+Don't simply plug and play.
+Test the package by creating a proof of concept(POC) or a test app to check if it solves your problem as expected.

-6- Check flutter gems
+Check flutter gems